Monacrh/flutter-chatbot/README.md

 A new Flutter project ai_chatbot using Claude API.

-You can change the Claude API in
+You can change the Claude API in the model file

 ## Getting Started